 A traveler gets through his lonely nights on the sheer strength of love.
 It’s perhaps a little too saccharine for some, but the sweet melody and Strait’s understated vocals make the record work. – Tara Seetharam

 A man sits around in a bar “talking ’bout the good old times, bragging on how it used to be.”
-Standard premise, but Black’s melancholy performance lifts the record to Haggardly heights. – Dan Milliken
+Simple premise, but the gorgeously melancholy melody and performance lift the record to Haggardly heights. – Dan Milliken

 The second segment of our countdown includes the first appearances by Garth Brooks and Reba McEntire, two of the biggest-selling stars of the decade.